Fridays with Vicky 34

 Use of long tail Keywords – I use long tail keywords.
 These are keywords with lower search volumes but they are often easier to rank for.
 Having lots of long tail keywords rank well for you, will over time help you increase traffic.
 I use this keyword tool to find my keywords.

-What About Incoming Links? – In this case I did use a couple of social media accounts to build some incoming links.
+What About Inbound Links? – In this case I did use a couple of social media accounts to build some incoming links.
 Other than that I have not done much actively to do any link building.

 Ranking Result after 3 Months